Climate change: Early discoveries

-Starting in 1859, John Tyndall established that nitrogen and oxygen—together totaling 99% of dry air—are transparent to radiated heat.
+Starting in 1859, John Tyndall established that nitrogen and oxygen—together totalling 99% of dry air—are transparent to radiated heat.
 However, water vapour and gases such as methane and carbon dioxide absorb radiated heat and re-radiate that heat into the atmosphere.
 Tyndall proposed that changes in the concentrations of these gases may have caused climatic changes in the past, including ice ages.